Timothy C. Hain, MD • Page last modified: March 10, 2023

 Click here for a low bandwidth animation

 The Brandt-Daroff Exercises are a home method of treating BPPV, usually used when the side of BPPV is unclear.
-It was proposed many years ago, when we didn't understand the mechanism of BPPV (Brandt and Daroff, 1980).
-Their use has been declining in recent years, as the home Epley maneuver (see below) is considerably more effective.
+They were proposed many years ago, when we didn't understand the mechanism of BPPV (Brandt and Daroff, 1980).
+Their use has been declining in recent years, as the home Epley maneuver (see above) is considerably more effective.
 They succeed in 95% of cases but are more arduous than the office treatments.
 We occasionally still suggest them for patients with atypical BPPV.

 These exercises also may take longer than the other maneuvers .
 These exercises are performed in three sets per day for two weeks.
 In each set, one performs the maneuver as shown above five times.
 The response rate at one week is only about 25% compared to about 95% for the home Epley (Radke et al, 1999)

-1 repetition = maneuver done to each side in turn (takes 2 minutes)
+1 repetition = side-lying as shown done to each side in turn (takes 2 minutes)